Coalfire-CF/.github/README.md

 Coalfire is a leading cybersecurity firm specializing in FedRAMP.
 With 9 years dedicated to FedRAMP, we've empowered businesses through our comprehensive FedRAMP assessment, advisory, and engineering services.
 Drawing from our experience of providing FedRAMP audit and advisory services to over 200 cloud service providers, Coalfire proudly offers a suite of innovative tools and services tailored to ensure and sustain FedRAMP compliance.

-## Our FedRAMP Acceleration Kits
+## Our RAMP/paks

-Designed as a launchpad for Cloud Service Providers (CSPs) embarking on their FedRAMP journey, our acceleration kits offer:
+Designed as an accelerator for Cloud Service Providers (CSPs) embarking on their FedRAMP journey, our RAMP/paks offer:

-- **Reusable Terraform**: Modules designed to facilitate the deployment of FedRAMP moderate compliant components.
+- **Reusable Terraform**: Modules designed to facilitate the deployment of FedRAMP components.
 - **Cloud-Specific Expertise**: Tailored guidance to navigate the unique FedRAMP compliance landscape across AWS, Azure, and GCP.
 - **Documentation Templates**: Ready-to-use templates streamlining FedRAMP documentation, further accelerated through our Terraform kits.